betoule/logic_timer/README.md

 # Arduino Mega Code to record precise TTL pulse timing for several lines in parallel over long duration

-The provided code monitors TTL lines and put a 32 bit timestamp (+ a one byte flag for identification of the lines) each time a rising front is detected.
-The 32 bit timestamps, provides more than 2000 seconds of monitoring with 0.5μs resolution.
+The provided code monitors TTL lines and put a 32 bit timestamp each time a front is detected on one of the lines.
+The 32 bit timestamps, provides more than 2000 seconds of monitoring with 0.5μs resolution, and is provided by the microcontroller internal clock.
+A one byte flag identifies the line corresponding to each event.

-The code is written for atmega 2560 (monitoring up to 6 lines in parallel) and 326P (up to 2 lines) and has been tested on Arduino Mega 2560 and Arduino Nano boards.
+The code is written for Atmega 2560 (monitoring up to 6 lines in parallel) and 326P (up to 2 lines) and has been tested on Arduino Mega 2560 and Arduino Nano boards.
 The Arduino API being bypassed in several places to solve performance and timing issues, port to other